ceejaay/transaction_tracker/README.md

 # Transaction Tracker
+### Chad Jemmett's project submission as application to a Backend Dev position at Divvy.

 Transaction tracker is a simple api that keeps track of User, Merchants and Transactions.
 Users and Merchants are independent of one another in this version.
 Transactions belong to a user and belong to a merchant.
 With these endpoints